yosieph/Project1/README.md

 Since the p-value is less than .05, we reject the null hypothesis of the t-test and conclude that there is sufficient evidence to say that temperatures might play an impact on energy consumption.

 # Khadija
+## Temperature and low-carbon electricity
-## What is the relation betweeen  the  low-carbon electricity % produce  and the Average of Temperature on the 10 hotest  and coldest countries
+### What is the relation betweeen  the  low-carbon electricity % produce  and the Average of Temperature on the 10 hotest  and coldest countries
 #### Map plot of Low-carbon electricity (% electricity)
 ```
 %%capture --no-display